Organisational Social Responsibilities

 Upon completion of this subject, the student should be able to:

-- Investigate how managers’ perceptions of organisational responsibilities influence their perceptions of accountability.
+- Investigate how managers’ perceptions of business responsibilities influence their perceptions of social (sustainable) responsibility and accountability.

-- Critically review the relevance of sustainable development to all organisations and the role of managers in promoting it.
+- Critically review the relevance of sustainability practices and the role of managers in embracing these practices.

-- Evaluate the relevance of different frameworks pertaining to organisational social responsibility and select and apply them appropriate to business settings.
+- Evaluate the relevance of different frameworks identifying ways to view business/organizational social responsibility and select and apply them appropriate to business setting.

 - Professionally communicate information and recommendations to a range of stakeholders.